vals-productions/queryble/README.md

 Queryble helps you with SQL (JDBC) or HQL (Hibernate QL) query composition and execution, simplifies and speeds up your development.

+Platform used: Java 11 and Hibernate 5.4.
+Not a big deal to make it work with Java 8 and Hibernate 4.x if needed.

+Start the app, enter http://127.0.0.1:8080/testAll in your browser.
+You should see "Queryble tests passed" page.

 If your goal is to provide results to some imaginary paginated UI page that lists users and their addresses:

 | User name | Email | Address |